mirzammx/dinedash/FoodFrenzy-master/README.md

-# FoodFrenzy
+# DineDash
-FoodFrenzy is a comprehensive system designed for managing customers, inventory, and orders.
+DineDash is a comprehensive system designed for managing customers, inventory, and orders.
 It offers secure authentication, role-based access control, and database integration using MySQL.
 Built with Spring Boot and Thymeleaf, the application provides a seamless experience for admin and staff members.

 ![Screenshot 2024-10-02 123332](https://github.com/user-attachments/assets/1382d32f-3cbb-40c3-b6b5-9fc55cd5176f)